Do you want to get back to doing what you love? Fast?

 Preparation

-Each session usually lasts between 15 to 20 minutes, and multiple sessions will be required depending on the condition being treated.
+Each session usually lasts around 15 to 20 minutes.
+A course of treatment may be recommended depending on the condition and how long symptoms have been present.Benefits

 Non-invasive